GraphiteEditor/Graphite/website/content/_index.md

 Blend across color schemes.
 Morph shapes before they're scattered around the canvas.
 The possibilities are endless.

+<a href="https://editor.graphite.rs/#demo/changing-seasons">Open this artwork</a> and give it a try yourself.

 </div>

 <div class="block video-background">